kermitt2/delft/Readme.md

 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

 # DeLFT

 __Work in progress !__

 __DeLFT__ (**De**ep **L**earning **F**ramework for **T**ext) is a Keras framework for text processing, covering sequence labelling (e.g. named entity tagging) and text classification (e.g. comment classification).
 This library re-implements standard state-of-the-art Deep Learning architectures.

 From the observation that most of the open source implementations using Keras are toy examples, our motivation is to develop a framework that can be efficient, scalable and more usable in a production environment (with all the known limitations of Python of course for this purpose).
 The benefits of DELFT are:

-* Re-implement a variety of state-of-the-art deep learning architectures for both sequence labelling and text classification problems, including the usage of the recent [ELMo](https://allennlp.org/elmo) contextualized embeddings, which can all be used within the same environment.
+* Re-implement a variety of state-of-the-art deep learning architectures for both sequence labeling and text classification problems, including the usage of the recent [ELMo](https://allennlp.org/elmo) contextualized embeddings, which can all be used within the same environment.

 * Reduce model size, in particular by removing word embeddings from them.
 For instance, the model for the toxic comment classifier went down from a size of 230 MB with embeddings to 1.8 MB.
 In practice the size of all the models of DeLFT is less than 2 MB.

 * Use dynamic data generator so that the training data do not need to stand completely in memory.

 * Load and manage efficiently an unlimited volume of pre-trained embedding: instead of loading pre-trained embeddings in memory - which is horribly slow in Python and limits the number of embeddings to be used simultaneously - the pre-trained embeddings are compiled the first time they are accessed and stored efficiently in a LMDB database.
-This permits to have the pre-trained embeddings immediatly "warm" (no load time), to free memory and to use any number of embeddings with a very negligible impact on runtime when using SSD.
+This permits to have the pre-trained embeddings immediately "warm" (no load time), to free memory and to use any number of embeddings with a very negligible impact on runtime when using SSD.

 The medium term goal is then to provide good performance (accuracy, runtime, compactness) models to a production stack such as Java/Scala and C++.

 DeLFT has been tested with python 3.5, Keras 2.1 and Tensorflow 1.7+ as backend.
-At this stage, we do not garantee that DeLFT will run with other different versions of these libraries or other Keras backend versions.
+At this stage, we do not guarantee that DeLFT will run with other different versions of these libraries or other Keras backend versions.
 As always, GPU(s) are required for decent training time (GeForce GTX 1050Ti for instance is OK).

 ## Install

 Get the github repo: